ppy/osu-wiki/news/2024/2024-09-02-the-followpoint-dreamxiety-the-picasso-of-osu!.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/11354436">Utiba</a></p>

-Many spheres of the community have people making illustrated art, such as for tournaments, skinning, storyboarding, manga, art contests, music releases and merchandise.
+Many spheres of the community have people making illustrated art, such as for tournaments, skinning, storyboarding, manga, art contests, music releases, and merchandise.
 What would you like to see more of regarding art in osu!, and are there avenues you would personally be interested in delving into more?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/13103233" style="background-image: url('/wiki/shared/news/2024-09-02-the-followpoint-dreamxiety-the-picasso-of-osu!/avatar-Dreamxiety.jpg')"></a>